VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

 # Build for Another Device
 _(distributable build)_

-Note: This will produce a Headed build (desktop linux or a Raspberry Pi with a monitor, keyboard, and mouse).
+:information_source: **Note:** This will produce a Headed build (desktop linux or a Raspberry Pi with a monitor, keyboard, and mouse).
 There is not currently a method for creating a distributable build for headless operation.

 1. Follow the [Installation](#installing-companion) steps above, stopping after step #7